ruricolist/cloture/README.md

 ## Using Lisp from Clojure

-Clojure uses the Lisp reader, so all you have to do to use Lisp from Clojure is to SHOUT.
-(Obviously Lisp reader macros may be overwritten by Clojure; this notably applies to sharp-quote.)
-This also applies when defining a namespace; you can refer or require CL packages from your `ns` form, you just have to SHOUT.
+Since Clojure uses the Lisp reader, you can call Lisp functions just by uppercasing them.
+However, this can get clumsy, so there is a reader macro, `#L`, that switches back to the Lisp reader.
+(Note that it does *not* change the package.)

 ## Reader conditionals